Dean151/Dean-Blog/_posts/2016-08-07-ios-basics-tableview-setup.markdown

     ??
 UITableViewCell(style: .subtitle, reuseIdentifier: cellIdentifier)
 {% endhighlight %}

+Now, when initializing a cell, we first try to reuse a cell, using `dequeueReusableCell(withIdentifier: _)`.
+This function will return a cell if it succeed, and nil if it fails.

+Take a look at the second line.
+The `??` operator uses the first value if it's not nil, and will use the second value when the first value is nil.

+This way, our cell will be reused if it can, and will be initialized from scratch just like we did before if it fails.
+We should always have a cell to handle from now on.

+To be more specific, the dequeueReusableCell function will fail only the first time, because we did not registered any cell for the given identifier "ElementCell".
+But then, dequeuing cells will work just fine, because Apple is able to create new cells when none of them are available for dequeuing.

 ### Final touches

 Ok it begins to look right now.
 But I can enumerate 3 problems :